 As METRO didn’t have any experience at eLearning course development, they created a game with video narrations from scratch.
 Take a look at their success story, as told by Eugene Skrochinsky, a Distance Learning Manager at METRO Cash & Carry.

-About 2 years ago, we recognized the need for an easy-to-use, but effective eLearning authoring tool for teaching employees.
+About 2 years ago, we recognized the need for an easy-to-use, but effective eLearning authoring tools for teaching employees.
 We have considered and tested several solutions, including iSpring Suite.